Top 15 Best Things to Do in Manila (2025 Guide for First-Time Visitors)

 It’s an inviting and educational stop where you can both learn and soak in the atmosphere of one of Manila’s most significant heritage sites.

-12. Visit the Bahay Tsinoy Museum
+12. Discover Filipino-Chinese Heritage at the Bahay Tsinoy Museum

 The Bahay Tsinoy Museum is a small but impactful museum dedicated to the history and contributions of the Chinese-Filipino community.
 It’s housed in a charming colonial building in Intramuros and tells a story of cultural fusion and shared history through engaging exhibits and multimedia presentations.